tbartelmess/stegasaurus/README.markdown

 image uses less than 8 bits per pixel or if the input text uses non-ASCII characters.

+Encoding may silently fail if the image does not have enough strong colouring, but this should not happen often in practice.
+Specifically, it depends on the RGB values of the image pixels, and how many of those values are greater than 128.

-The code base is purposely made somewhat obfuscated, because that just makes the game all the more fun. ;)
+The implementation has been somewhat obfuscated, and somewhat made obvious; I had a hard time deciding which made the game more fun. ;)

 ## Copyright